-Employers can benefit in many different ways from employing apprentices.
 The introduction of the apprenticeship levy and the move to employer-led standards have made apprenticeships a much more attractive proposition for employers especially as they now have greater control over funding and can now recruit employees on degree level apprenticeships.

 Recent government research found that 96% of employers employing apprentices have experienced at least one benefit from taking on apprentices and most have been able to count at least 8 benefits.

 Since April 2017, any company with an annual employee wage bill in excess of £3 million has been required to make monthly payments to the Apprenticeship Levy, an initiative launched by the government to encourage employers to invest in training.
 Employers that pay the levy receive funds to spend on training and assessing their apprentices.

 Non-levy paying employers share the cost of training and assessing their apprentices with the government.
 Employers pay 10% towards the cost of apprenticeship training and the government pay the remaining 90%, up to the funding band maximum.

 First of all it’s crucial to know and understand your legal obligations as an employer before taking the following steps:

 - Choose an apprenticeships framework or standard for an apprenticeship in your industry and at a suitable level